The Vue has been discontinued by Baby Jogger.

 Weight and Folded Size

 The Vue earned a 5 of 10 for weight and folded size, with an overall weight of 14.7 lbs, only 4 of the 18 strollers weigh more.
 The Vue is 6,741.63 cubic inches when folded, which is 2000 cubic inches larger than the Inglesina Net.
-This means it is harder to carry long distance compared to the Inglesina Net that is only 11.88 lbs.
-The Vue does have a carry handle, but a shoulder strap would be easier.
+This design means it is harder to carry long distance compared to the Inglesina Net that is only 11.88 lbs.
+The Vue does have a carry handle, but a shoulder strap would be more comfortable.

 Ease of Use